-In this section, we define an ideal model for bandwidth guaranteed multicast scheduling.
-The model fairly allocates the available bandwidth of an output port to all the input ports, and will be used as the reference system for our algorithm.
+In this section, we present an ideal model for bandwidth guaranteed multicast scheduling.
+The ideal model allocates the available bandwidth of an output port to different input ports in a perfect fair manner.
+It is only used as a reference system by the CMF algorithm, and is not implemented in the simulations.